Billionaire Profile

 In-Depth Profile

-Wilma Tisch (née Stein) was born on June 25, 1927, in Long Branch, New Jersey, and grew up in Asbury Park, New Jersey.
-Her father, Joseph Stein, was a journalist who later worked in the automotive industry, while her mother, Rose Liebesman Stein, was the daughter of Lithuanian Jewish immigrants.
-She attended public schools and graduated from Skidmore College in 1948 with a B.S. in economics and a minor in accounting.
+Wilma "Billie" Stein Tisch was born on June 25, 1927, in Long Branch, New Jersey, and raised in Asbury Park, New Jersey.
+Her father was an automotive industry entrepreneur, and her mother was the daughter of Lithuanian Jewish immigrants.
+Tisch attended public schools and graduated from Skidmore College in 1948 with a Bachelor of Arts degree, majoring in economics and minoring in business/accounting.

 Rise to Success